danklotz/openNotes/micro-reviews.md

 ## 🧩 Toys
 - [Hanayama Cast Trinity](https://hanayama-toys.com/product/cast-trinity/).
 Difficult, but doable.
 For me this is right at the limit where these kind puzzles still make fun (a bit more difficult, like the Quartet, and it would become aggregating).
 - [Hanayama Cast Laby](https://hanayama-toys.com/product/cast-laby/).
 I do not know what a laby is, but the puzzle is nice.
 It contains two steps I did not expect and is designed in a very cool way.
 - [Hanayama Cast Galaxy](https://hanayama-toys.com/product/cast-galaxy/).
 I liked this one.
 It is similar to the [Cast Coil](https://hanayama-toys.com/product/cast-galaxy/), but much less involved (+ there is something else you need to solve it).
-Tthis puzzle might even be great if you enjoy the kind of solution.
+This puzzle might even be great if you enjoy the kind of solution.
 - [Hanayama Cast Coil](https://hanayama-toys.com/product/cast-coil/).
 This one is easier than one would think at first.
 It looks very nice and I can see appreciate its deliberate design.
 However, I do not particularly enjoy this kind of puzzle.
 - ⭐️ [Hanayama Cast Key II](https://hanayama-toys.com/product/cast-key-ii/).
 Probably my favourite Hanyama puzzle.
 It is easy enough so you don't get a headache.
 But, it also requires enough attention and observation skills to keep you on your toes.
 It is designed in stages, each one has a new trick to discover.
 It is a pure delight.
 - [Hanayama Cast L’Oeuf](https://hanayama-toys.com/product/cast-loeuf/).
 Very beautyful puzzle with an extremely satisfying solution.
 Probably a bit easier than the difficulty would suggest.